opnfv/armband/docs/installation-instruction.rst

         Plugin ....... was successfully installed.

-    **NOTE**: AArch64 Brahmaputra 3.0 ships only with Opendaylight plugin, see *Reference 15*.
+    **NOTE**: AArch64 Colorado 1.0 ships only with Opendaylight plugin, see *Reference 15*.

    .. figure:: img/plugin_install.png